Daniel-Bleeker/LOE/README.md

-# Economic Thoughts/Analysis/AnythingElse
+# Half-Baked Economic Analysis/Philosophizing
-This repository contains writing I have done mainly focused around economics.
-All of this is for fun so don't take it too seriously.
+This repository contains random writings I have done mainly focusing on economics.
+This repository is really just for fun, I am no acedemic or scholar.
+I, just like everyone else, really like hearing myself talk and think others should spend more time listening to me talk too.
+So I created this repository were I ramble unintelligably about erronious stuff in economics so others can do so.